1

 • Spring 2026: Regional convenings provided at various stages in the process, with the ultimate goal of encouraging local feedback on zone designation.

-• Late Spring 2026: Deadline for providing feedback to OEDIT on zone designation.
+• June 30, 2026: Deadline for providing feedback to OEDIT on zone designation via the Input Form

 Updates & Changes to the Colorado Opportunity Zone Program from H.R.
 1